Flood Risk Assessments for Scotland

 • Medium to High Risk – annual probability of coastal or watercourse flooding is greater than 0.5% (1:200 years)

-How are SEPA Flood Zones defined?
+How Are SEPA Flood Zones Defined?

 The flood zones are derived from hydraulic computational models produced by SEPA or private ownership.
 Scotland has a detailed network of rivers, and it is of national importance to establish which rivers and areas in the country could be more susceptible to flooding from a fluvial or tidal source (rivers and sea).

-Do I need a Flood Risk Assessment in Scotland?
+Do I Need a Flood Risk Assessment In Scotland?

 SEPA operates a flood mapping service that demonstrates whether your Site is in a Flood Zone, which would then trigger the need for a Flood Risk Assessment.
 The mapping service should be referenced in conjunction with NPF4.